Keystone Shipping Company: Key Lakes

-Key Lakes of Duluth, Minnesota is a subsidiary Keystone Shipping Company operating on the Great Lakes with 20 ships.
+Key Lakes of Duluth, Minnesota is a subsidiary of Keystone Shipping Company operating on the Great Lakes with 20 ships.
 Key Lakes operated tankers, dry bulk ships, tugboats, tank barges, and roll-on/roll-off ships.

 Alaska Tanker Company

 Keystone Shipping Company entered into a partnership with in the Alaska Tanker Company.
 Alaska Tanker Company founded in 1999.

 The other partners were: OSG America Operating Company of Tampa, Florida and BP Oil Shipping Company.
 Overseas Shipholding Group, Inc. (NYSE: OSG), purchased all the shares of Alaska Tanker Company on March 12, 2020, and now is a subsidiary of Overseas Shipholding Group, Inc. of Tampa.
 Alaska Tanker Company transport of Alaskan crude oil with four 190,000 tons tankers.
 Alaska Tanker Company headquarters is in Beaverton, Oregon.